We are a member of DIN e.V.

 The task (purpose) of DIN is to initiate, organise, control and moderate standardisation and standardisation for the benefit of the general public while safeguarding the public interest in orderly and transparent procedures.
 The work results serve innovation, safety and understanding in business, science, administration and the public as well as quality assurance and rationalisation and occupational, environmental and consumer protection.
 The results of the work are published and their application is promoted. (...)

-As a technical-scientific association, DIN promotes science and research and exclusively and directly pursues charitable purposes within the meaning of the section "Tax-privileged purposes" of the German Tax Code.
-DIN operates selflessly.
+As a technical and scientific association, DIN promotes science and research and pursues exclusively and directly charitable purposes within the meaning of the „tax-privileged purposes“ section of the German Tax Code.
+DIN is a non-profit organisation.
 It does not primarily pursue its own economic purposes.
-DIN may only use its funds for purposes in accordance with its statutes.
-DIN may not favour any person by means of expenditure which is alien to the purposes of DIN or by means of disproportionately high remuneration.
-Members shall not receive any benefits from the funds of the corporation.
+DIN may only use its funds for the purposes set out in its statutes.
+DIN may not favour any person through expenditure that is alien to the purposes of DIN or through disproportionately high remuneration.
+Members shall not receive any benefits from the organisation's funds.

 We are happy to endorse this transparently presented objective, which is oriented towards the common good.
 In our view, there is a lack of meaningful (freely calculable and open) standardisation from a neutral body (not primarily interested in self-interest), especially in the colour sector.

-Therefore, we have joined DIN e.V. as a member.
-A first project in this context is the development of the DIN SPEC "Open Colour Communication" (see Blog entry).
+We have therefore joined DIN e.V. as a member.
+A first project in this context is the development of the DIN SPEC „Open Colour Communication“ (see Blog entry).
 We are looking forward to working together - let's see what all comes of it.